whole-tale/wt-design-docs/README.rst

 What is a Tale?
 ---------------

-A "tale" is a new type of preservable research object that combines data, software, and narrative into a single re-runnable, publishable, and verifiable package:
+A *tale* is an **executable research object** that combines data (references), code (computational methods), computational environment, and narrative (traditional science story).
+Tales are captured in a standards-based format complete with metadata.

 .. image:: images/tale_diagram.png
      :align: center
      :scale: 70%

-A Tale consists of the following:

-- A software environment used to create and run your analysis (e.g., RStudio, Jupyter)
-- A workspace folder for your code, narrative, and documentation.
-- A data folder with optional references to externally published datasets.

 Whole Tale is an ongoing NSF-funded Data Infrastructure Building Blocks (DIBBS) project initiated in 2016 with expected completion February, 2021.